 We love new business enquiries

-Nothing makes me happier than seeing a new email from Dubsado (which I have a cult-ish level of for), drop in the [email protected] mailbox.
+Nothing makes me happier than seeing a new email from Dubsado (for which I have a cult-ish level of love), drop in the firstname.lastname@example.org mailbox.
 It’s so, so heart-warming to know that somebody is interested in working with the company I created.

 And, it’s always genuinely disappointing when a budding business relationship doesn’t bloom beautifully.